Brecon Beacons Guided Walking Tour 2025

 Accommodation: Nythfa House (B, L, D)

-In summary: Starting near Ystradfellte we follow the Mellte, Nedd Fechan and Pyrddin rivers with their awe-inspiring waterfalls, finishing along an old industrial tramway to reach Pontneddfechan village.
+In summary: We follow the Mellte, Nedd Fechan and Pyrddin rivers with their awe-inspiring waterfalls, finishing along an old industrial tramway to reach Pontneddfechan village.

 Highlight: The waterfalls of this corner of Wales are truly spectacular – particularly after a period of heavy rain.